mechPenSketch/FiniteStateMachine/README.md

 ### Installation
 After downloading, move the folder "addons/fsm-node" to your project folder.

+For additional script templates, move folder "script_templates" to your project folder as well.

 ## Usage
 After adding FSM, add States and Transitions as its children Nodes.